 - a.
-What designated and informal recreational opportunities are in the immediate vicinity? [help] - b.
+What designated and informal recreational opportunities are in the immediate vicinity?
+None. - b.
 Would the proposed project displace any existing recreational uses?
-If so, describe. [help] - c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: [help]
+If so, describe.
+No. - c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: Not Applicable.